KekreTrupti/Hospitality-Domain-Data-Analysis/README.md

 ###### Insights from the dashboard:
 <ol>
   <li>Looking at weekday and weekend comparion for key metrics, the RevPAR and ADR show no major difference.
 This shows that differential pricing strategy       is not being considered.</li>
-  <li> Booking by Platform analysis and DRR % Trend show that direct booking channels of the hotels are attracting comparitively low bookings</li>
+  <li> Booking by Platform analysis and DRR % Trend show that direct booking channels of the hotels are attracting comparatively low bookings</li>
   <li>When compared by City, Mumbai is generating the highest revenue whereas Hydrabad is generating the lowest revenue.</li>
   <li>Atliq Exotica is generating the highest revenue whereas Atliq Grand is generating the lowest revenue</li>
   <li>Realisation % for both Tripster and Makeyourtrip Platforms are low compared to others</li>